leason/eason.blog/content/posts/2024/03/dei-fears/index.md

 - Or, don't think DEI is actually solving for these barriers at all and, in fact, might be making things worse (DEI is Lie).

 ## People who think Inequality is a Lie
 We all saw a stark reminder that two people can look at the same facts and come to wildly different conclusions during the COVID madness.
-I see progressives sometimes too quick to dismiss or even belittle people that don't see things the same way they do, but there is science that helps us understand the disconnect.
+People are often too quick to dismiss or even belittle people that don't see things the same way they do, but there is science that helps us understand the disconnect.
 People don't interpret reality the same way, and [your level of social egalitarianism will heavily influence how you see the effects and impacts of social inequity](https://insight.kellogg.northwestern.edu/article/perceptions-of-inequality).

 I think that you can develop that sense of egalitarianism.
 For me it came slowly, painfully, and through a lot of reflection about the impact I was having on the people around me.
 If I could have an outsized impact on someone through thoughtless words, and if my interview techniques that seemed so sensible could turn out to be so horrible, it isn't a stretch to imagine how the fabric of our corporate world could have developed a kind of rot that all these studies and social commentators have been pointing out for decades.
 In short, I increased how much I cared about the humans around me and started listening more.